Work by Island Roads to upgrade a key section of the Sandown to Newport cycle track has been completed.

 In partnership with the Isle of Wight Council, Island Roads has replaced the former footbridge over the Eastern Yar at Alverstone with a new, longer, wider version also including higher parapets, making it suitable for use by horse-riders as well as cyclists and pedestrians.

 For the first time, it will now be possible for ridden horses to follow the whole route from Shide to Sandown along the track.

 Horse-riders on the Island and beyond have been involved in the planning and delivery of the new bridge section, and the work was delivered with the support and cooperation of the IW Bridleways Group and British Horse Society.
 Both organisations also made a financial contribution to the scheme.

 The work was completed on schedule despite periods of flooding during heavy rainfall in November.

 This section of the cycle track lies within a flood plain and the new bridge has been raised slightly to keep it clear of floodwater.
 Doing so not only means it is less likely to be rendered impassable because of high waters, it is also less prone to damage or to affecting the river flow.

-The bridge was due to be refurbished by Island Roads under the highways PFI contract as a like for like replacement but the Council has stepped in to provide additional funding for improvements which should increase accessibility.
+The original bridge was due to be refurbished by Island Roads under the highways PFI contract, but the Council stepped in to provide additional funding for the replacement project.